lecode-official/deepl-dotnet/documentation/translating-documents.md

 );
 ```

-> **IMPORTANT**: Please note that, as of the time of writing this documentation (May, 2020), when translating Microsoft Word or Microsoft PowerPoint documents, at least 50,000 characters will be billed to your account.
+> **IMPORTANT**: Please note that, as of the time of writing this documentation (November, 2020), when translating Microsoft Word or Microsoft PowerPoint documents, at least 50,000 characters will be billed to your account.

 ## Downloading Translated Documents